 So far we’ve got a pretty compelling case for “What”.
 Except “Why” has merit of its own.
 Why bother with reporting?
 By far the biggest reason to setup reporting is that it can be used to catch problems in your infrastructure before they escalate into critical issues which impact a business’s day-to-day operations.

-The other reason why reporting is important is an offshoot of the “catching problems before they become PROBLEMS” scenario and that’s the idea of IT capacity planning and business intelligence.
+The other reason why reporting is important is an offshoot of the “catching problems before they become PROBLEMS” scenario, and that’s the idea of IT capacity planning and business intelligence.
 Let’s say it’s time to prepare the IT infrastructure budget for next year.
 What better source of information is there to decide if need a new server farm or lease resources from AWS than your NMS tool?
 The 62000-record result set example I opened this post with was actually a request from the customer’s BI team looking to analyze bandwidth consumption for their Internet-facing routers during “peak” season.
 These types of tasks are “Why” structured historical reporting is so important in today’s IT landscapes***.

 … And the winner is?

 Two “W”s and four good reasons.
 Surely, we’ve enough information to make a judgment on which should be a higher priority, right?
-As is so often the case the answer in IT is “it depends”.
+As is so often the case, the answer in IT is “it depends”.
 Yipee!
 Another so-called “expert” blathers on about a topic for 750 words only to avoid giving a real answer.
 I know.
-It irritates me too so here you go.
+It irritates me too, so here you go.
 Yes, it depends upon many variables, however, “Why” should be a higher priority.
 Yes, this blog is meant to convey systems and network management best practices.
 However, a reoccurring sub-theme from month-to-month is that the sole purpose of IT in an organization is to improve business operations in one aspect or another.
 Take a closer look at the two sides of the “W” ledger again.
 Which of the two is more high-level and business-centric in its approach?
 None of this is to say “What” shouldn’t be a consideration, but a reporting strategy needs to be driven from the top down.
 Once the “Why” questions are answered, the answers to “What” become clear.

-While the decisions on how to setup IT reporting are hardly as existential as the Red-Pill/Blue-Pill debate there are myriad details and aspects to consider.
-When “following the white rabbit” in this regard just have clear idea of the desired end-state (higher uptime, more accurate budgets, etc) and it will be worth all the effort you put in.
+While the decisions on how to setup IT reporting are hardly as existential as the Red-Pill/Blue-Pill debate, there are myriad details and aspects to consider.
+When “following the white rabbit” in this regard just have a clear idea of the desired end-state (higher uptime, more accurate budgets, etc) and it will be worth all the effort you put in.